karayabin/universe-snapshot/universe/Ling/Light_Mailer/personal/mydoc/pages/conception-notes.md

 The common variables are resolved first, then the recipient variables.

+The colon (:) character cannot be used in variables, as it's reserved for [template parts reference](#template-parts-reference).

-You can replace a variable by a string or a callable.
+You can replace a variable by a string or a **php callable**.

 If it's a callable, it must return a string.